IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page regulationIds | int | Regulation ID is one of the unique identifier for this regulation record regulationNames| string | Regulation Names are one of the filter option and the parameter is for the names of the Regulations regulationTypeIds | int | The unique identifier of the associated regulation type regulationStatusIds | int | The unique identifier of the associated regulation status agencyIds | int | The unique identifier of the associated agency
+PageSize | int | The number of results per page regulationIds | int | Regulation ID is one of the unique identifier for this regulation record regulationNames| string | Regulation Names are one of the filter option and the parameter is for the name of the regulations regulationTypeIds | int | The unique identifier of the associated regulation type regulationStatusIds | int | The unique identifier of the associated regulation status agencyIds | int | The unique identifier of the associated agency